behnamasadi/data_structure_algorithm/src/trees/README.md

 3) There are no two adjacent red nodes (A red node cannot have a red parent or red child).

-4) Every path from a node (including root) to any of its descendant NULL node has the same number of black nodes.
+4) Every path from a node (including root) to any of its descendant nullptr node has the same number of black nodes.